jared-r-chen/cs257/webapp/readme.txt

 -keep search bar in results page
 -implement enter key functionality
-- bug in genre search where one genre alone cannot be searched
+- bug in genre search where one genre alone cannot be searched -implement enter key functionality for genre list -Display which song is being compared too in songs like function

 In progress:
-Display which song is being compared too in songs like function -implement enter key functionality for genre list -highlight which tab user is currently in
+-highlight which tab user is currently in
--remove calendar, unrealistic

 Wishlist:
-- Calendar to sort songs by release date
-- autofill search bars (possible drop this goal)